bsmahi/knowledge/Annotations.md

 associate information with the annotated program element.
 We will be using annotations extensively in **Java, Spring and Hibernate, Web Service, Testing frameworks** and also in **[Javadoc](https://en.wikipedia.org/wiki/Javadoc)** but many developers fail to understand on how annotations works internally and when it will invoke and available for a programm processing.
 Let me explain in detail about what is annotation, types of annotations and how they have used in many of the frameworks.

 ## Background
+Prior to annotation XML were extensively used for metadata and somehow a particular set of Application Developers and Architects through XML maintenance was getting cumbersome.
+They were finding something which could be coupled closely with code instead of XML which is very loosely coupled from code.
+XML configurations were introduced to separate configuration the code.
+However both have their pros and cons.

 The Java Specifiication Request (JSR-175) introduced the general-purpose annotation (also known as metadata) facility to the Java Community Process in 2002. **Since JDK 1.5, annotations are available in the language**.
 The **apt(Annotation Processing Tool)** provided a provisional interface for compile-time annotation processing in JDK version 1.5; JSR-269 formalized this, and it became integrated into the javac compiler in version 1.6. *Annotation is special kind of Java construct used to decorate a class, method, field, parameter, variable, constructor, or package*.